Chinese Union Version: Chinese Union Version with New Punctuation

 Because of the old-style and ad hoc punctuation, the CUV looks archaic and somewhat strange to the modern reader.
 The result of updating the CUV’s punctuation in line with modern usage is the Chinese Union Version with New Punctuation (CUVNP or CUNP; 新標點和合本 (新标点和合本, xīnbiāodiǎn héhéběn)) which was published in 1988.

-This edition with the Chinese characters written horizontally, printed by Amity Printing Company, Nanjing, and published by China Christian Council, Shanghai, constitutes the largest number of the Bibles in present-day China.
+This edition with the Chinese characters written horizontally, printed by Amity Printing Company in Nanjing, and published by China Christian Council in Shanghai, constitutes the largest number of the Bibles in present-day China.
 Some wording and proper nouns (people's names and place names) have been changed from the 1919 version in order to adapt to the modern use of the Chinese language.
 A bilingual Chinese-English edition, the Chinese Union Version combined with the New Revised Standard Version, is also published by China Christian Council.